My introduction to techwear – Let’s Talk Clothes #41

 Techwear , for me, is a style that is defined as a set of clothes, shoes and accessories with high-performance materials: stretch, waterproof, breathable, etc. and with a very particular aesthetic, largely influenced by futurism.
 To give you an idea, here is my Gimmick video, in which I decipher techwear looks.

-He was an Italian textile engineer passionate about innovation and experimentation
+He was an Italian textile engineer with a passion for innovation and experimentation.

-We could do an entire Parlons Clothes on the life of this man and his immense influence.
+We could write an entire Let's Talk Clothes about this man's life and his immense influence.

-He has worked a lot to create new dyeing processes, new materials , in short, he is a true textile explorer.
-And pushed this idea of functionality very far into “civilian” clothing, which is not military, outdoor clothing or work clothing.
+He worked hard to create new dyeing processes, new materials , in short, he is a true textile explorer.
+And he pushed this idea of functionality very far to “civilian” clothing, which is not military clothing, outdoor clothing or work clothing .

-It was he who created the Stone Island brand in 1982 , a casual brand , with strong sportswear influences which emphasizes the functionality of clothing and experimentation.
+He was the one who created the Stone Island brand in 1982 , a casual brand with strong sportswear influences that emphasizes the functionality of clothing and experimentation.

-Then, Acronym arrived in 2003 , with its very particular aesthetic, a mixture of military , cyberpunk and futurism, pushing functionality even further, moving towards performance rather than experimentation.
+Then came Acronym in 2003 , with its own unique aesthetic, a mix of military , cyberpunk and futurism, pushing functionality even further, moving more towards performance than experimentation.

-What's crazy is how his vision was already very clear 11 years ago , and he's only refined it over and over again.
+The crazy thing is that his vision was already very clear 11 years ago , and he just refined it again and again.

 Man in black Gore-Tex jacket.